-This .59 mile route connects the upper east end of the Ledges to the Reindeer Ridge and Mesquakie trails at the Council Ring intersection.
+This .59 mile route connects the upper east end of Ledges State Park to the Reindeer Ridge and Mesquakie trails at the Council Ring intersection.
 The trail makes for a leisurely stroll through the woods on relatively level terrain.

 There are three trailheads that access the Hog’s Back trail.
 The main trailhead is at the eastern picnic area.
 You will know you’re on the right path when you see a footbridge soon after starting your hike.
 The second trailhead is at a hairpin turn off of the canyon road at the scenic overlook.

 The third will be the first trailhead you see on the left as you drive into the park canyon.
 This little connector trail makes for a rugged climb at 528 feet in distance and 80 foot in elevation up to Hog’s Back Trail.
 It would be a great place to start a trail run or cross fit workout with a challenging nonstop rock step incline to the top.

 - Lost Lake Trail